-In the race to map Earth from space, GeoEye Inc. (GEOY)’s bid to swallow DigitalGlobe Inc. has left its own valuation at the lowest in three years.
+In the race to map Earth from space, GeoEye Inc. (GEOY:US)’s bid to swallow DigitalGlobe Inc. has left its own valuation at the lowest in three years.
 That could compel GeoEye to try and sell itself instead.

-GeoEye, which supplies satellite images to customers such as Google Inc. (GOOG) and the U.S. Defense Department, fell 21 percent through yesterday after DigitalGlobe this month rejected an unsolicited offer of $17 a share in cash and stock.
+GeoEye, which supplies satellite images to customers such as Google Inc. (GOOG:US) and the U.S. Defense Department, fell 21 percent through yesterday after DigitalGlobe this month rejected an unsolicited offer of $17 a share in cash and stock.
 GeoEye traded at 8.4 times earnings, the lowest since the financial crisis erupted in 2008, according to data compiled by Bloomberg.

-While GeoEye Chief Executive Officer Matt O’Connell went public with the proposal after DigitalGlobe countered with a takeover offer of its own, Oscar Gruss & Son Inc. says DigitalGlobe (DGI), which is about 69 percent larger and worth seven times as much relative to profit, has more leverage as a buyer.
+While GeoEye Chief Executive Officer Matt O’Connell went public with the proposal after DigitalGlobe countered with a takeover offer of its own, Oscar Gruss & Son Inc. says DigitalGlobe (DGI:US), which is about 69 percent larger and worth seven times as much relative to profit, has more leverage as a buyer.
 Without a deal, GeoEye may cost shareholders more money as the U.S. considers cuts to a $7.4 billion satellite imagery program that provides GeoEye with more revenue, Tullett Prebon Plc said.

 GeoEye is like a “minnow swallowing a whale,” Yemi Oshodi, New York-based managing director of M&A and special situations trading at WallachBeth Capital LLC, said in a telephone interview.
 “It makes no sense to use your lower valued currency to buy a higher valued currency.”